API Monitoring and API Observability

 API traces make it easy to understand how long different services take to respond and where timing errors can occur.
 Traces enable you to further explore which logs to look at for a particular session or related set of API calls.

 API Monitoring refers to the practice of monitoring Application Programming Interfaces, most commonly in production, to gain visibility into performance, availability, and functional correctness.
 API Monitoring tools are designed to help you analyze the performance of your applications and improve poorly performing APIs.

 They provide measurements of how long a routine takes to execute, how often it is called, where it is called from, and how much of total time is spent executing that transaction.

 An API monitoring tool initiates API calls against your chosen endpoints and then records the response received.
 Additional checks can be added such as creating a Trello alert on a 500 error or timeout.
 The test can be started either on a trigger (such as when a new version is deployed by your CI/CD pipeline) or on a recurring schedule (such as every 1 minute).
 API monitoring tests can be simple such as simple health and uptime checks or can be very elaborate running through a long sequence of API calls and checking against specific status codes, body fields, and more.

-If you’re looking to ship APIs with speed and confidence, then you need an API observability platform like ours.
-APIs provide the window to the rest of your companies infrastructure and enable entirely new digital experiences, but traditional monitoring can only answer already known questions like “Is my API down”, but cannot answer arbitrary questions required for data-driven engineering and business teams, nor report on actual customer API usage needed for security and product analytics.
+If you’re looking to ship APIs with speed and confidence, then you need an API monitoring and observability platform like ours.
+APIs provide the window to the rest of your companies infrastructure and enable entirely new digital experiences, but traditional monitoring can only answer already known questions like “Is my API down?” but cannot answer arbitrary questions required for data-driven engineering and business teams, nor report on actual customer API usage needed for security and product analytics.

 As an API observability and monitoring platform, we have all your bases covered.